Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Create a Party Record.md

     -  Provide name, email, phone, URLs, and address details.

-    ⚠️ Input a two-digit country code in your mailing and/or billing address.
+    ⚠️ **Note:** Input a two-digit country code in your mailing and/or billing address.

 5. **Choose Primary Contact Method**:

     - Select a preferred contact method by checking the box under **Primary**.

-    ⚠️ Must select a primary contact method to save.
+    ⚠️ **Note:** Must select a primary contact method to save.

 6. **Save the Record**: